magic/bash-alias/README.md

 **POLLUTES THE NAMESPACE OF YOUR BASH WITH ONE AND TWO LETTER COMMANDS.**

-*fortunately, the rest of the linux ecosystem seems to be smart enough not to do that.*
+*fortunately, the rest of the linux ecosystem seems to be smart enough not to do that too often.*

 ## known name clashes:
 * gs = [ghostscript](https://en.wikipedia.org/wiki/Ghostscript).